How to Enable and Disable Flash Player in your browser?

 You will learn how to enable and disable your flash player in your website.
 The process for enabling or disabling them will vary depending on the browser you are using since cookies are maintained by your web browser.

 3. There you have it.
-Your Google Chrome browser can now use online resources that use Adobe Flash Player.
+Your Google Chrome browser can now use online resources that use Flash Player.

 1. Open your Internet Explorer browser and click the Tools button on the upper right corner.
 From the options that pop out, you will then choose Manage Add-ons.